tannewt/wa-law.org/senate/2021-22/SGE/README.md

 ### Fri, Feb 18 at 10:30 am
 Public Hearing
 * [ESHB 1329](/bill/2021-22/hb/1329/) - Concerning public meeting accessibility and participation.
 (Remote testimony.)
 * [SHB 1876](/bill/2021-22/hb/1876/) - Concerning public investment impact disclosures for certain ballot measures that repeal, levy, or modify any tax or fee and have a fiscal impact statement that shows that adoption of the measure would cause a net change in state revenue.
 (Remote testimony.)
-(If measure is referred to committee.)
 * [HB 1953](/bill/2021-22/hb/1953/) - Exempting sensitive voter information on ballot return envelopes, ballot declarations, and signature correction forms from public disclosure.
 (Remote testimony.)
 * [ESHB 1956](/bill/2021-22/hb/1956/) - Exempting from public disclosure sensitive records pertaining to current and formerly incarcerated individuals' dignity and safety.
 (Remote testimony.)